Skip to main content

 Yes.
 If you have an Akron Children’s primary care provider, a summary of the visit will be included in your child’s medical record.
 You have access to your electronic medical record at any time by logging into your MyChart account.
 If the provider is not on Epic, a visit summary can be requested.

-You will be notified via text or email when the provider is ready to see you.
+You will be notified via text, email or MyChart app notification when the provider is ready to see you.
 If you miss your visit, you will be returned to the end of the queue.
-The visit is cancelled if you miss three attempts from the provider.
+If you miss three attempts from the provider, your visit will be canceled.

 By using this site, you consent to our use of cookies.
 To learn more, read our privacy policy.